 Eyler and colleagues say they hope the detailed survey will help health care workers design exercise intervention programs that specifically target minority women.

 “Increasing physical activity levels in the U.S. population is a major factor in improving the health of our nation.
 Unfortunately, interventions to increase physical activity levels have been only minimally successful,” Eyler and colleagues say.

 The participating universities included the University of Illinois-Chicago, University of Maryland, University of South Carolina, University of Alabama-Birmingham, University of North Carolina, University of New Mexico and Saint Louis University.
 The research was supported by the Centers for Disease Control and Prevention.

-Center for the Advancement of Health and HBNS
+Sources: Center for the Advancement of Health and HBNS